khesualdo/CalgaryHacks-2018/README.md

 ## What's next for Shootify

-- Replace the loudness sensor with the audio recording sensor
+- Replace the loudness sensor with an audio recording sensor
 - Analyze sound data and compare it with known gun sound signatures
-    - Based on matches provide an approximation of what kind of guns and how any gunshots were fired
+    - Based on matches provide an approximation of what kind of guns and how many gunshots were fired
 - Make the system less prone to false positives
 - Expand our data analysis tools base